Did Xenadrine Kill Baltimore Oriole Steve Bechler?

 Since the highly publicized death of Baltimore Oriole Steve Bechler and the apparent tie to Cytodyne's ephedra based fat burner Xenadrine Rfa-1, I've received several e-mails inquiring if I still felt the way I did about Xenadrine and other ephedra-based fat burners.
 The answer is an emphatic yes...

-"One study called "Ephedrine, Caffeine and Aspirin: Safety and Efficacy for Treatment of Human Obesity" concluded "In all studies, no significant changes in heart rate, blood pressure, blood glucose, insulin and cholesterol levels, and differences in the frequency of side effects were found."
+“One study called “Ephedrine, Caffeine and Aspirin: Safety and Efficacy for Treatment of Human Obesity” concluded “In all studies, no significant changes in heart rate, blood pressure, blood glucose, insulin and cholesterol levels, and differences in the frequency of side effects were found.”
 And where was this study conducted that the media never bothers to mention?
-A little out of the way place called the Department of Medicine at the Harvard Medical School."
-(Will Brink, Diet Supplements Revealed )
+A little out of the way place called the Department of Medicine at the Harvard Medical School.”
+(Will Brink, Fat Loss Revealed )

 The International Journal of Obesity published a study called "Herbal ephedra/caffeine for weight loss: a 6 month randomized safety and efficacy trial" (IJO (2002) 26, 593-604).
 It found that in healthy individuals, side effects were so minor as to be insignificant.
 This study also backed up previous studies verifying the effectiveness of ephedra & caffeine combination as a fat burner (if you are interested, you can download this study in PDF format here!).